How do I get a library card?|

 An internet account is needed for several services of the library, including:

-Reservations for our meeting rooms, displayed on the library calendar may be made on the reservations page.
-At the DeRidder branch, there are two meeting rooms.
-There are three small study carrels which may also be used, but are on a strict first-come-first-served basis and may not be reserved.
-If there is a need for any particular equipment, it is a good idea to call the library ahead of time at 337-463-6217 and check on availability of things such as large screen monitors, projectors, laptops, or other needs.
+You can reserve a room by calling us at (337) 463-6217.
+At the DeRidder branch, there are two meeting rooms, and a grants room that can be reserved.
+There are three small study carrels which may also be used, but they are on a strict first-come-first-served basis and may not be reserved.
+If there is a need for any particular equipment, it is a good idea to call the library ahead of time at (337) 463-6217 and check on availability of things such as large screen monitors, projectors, laptops, or other needs.
 Those reserving a meeting space should check out the library's Meeting Room Policy.